mmesh/docs/docs/legal/privacy/privacy-policy.md

 ### Do Not Sell My Personal Information

-You have the right to opt-out of the sale of Your personal information.
+You have the right to opt out of the sale of Your personal information.
 Once We receive and confirm a verifiable consumer request from You, we will stop selling Your personal information.
-To exercise Your right to opt-out, please contact Us.
+To exercise Your right to opt out, please contact Us.

 The Service Providers we partner with (for example, our analytics or advertising partners) may use technology on the Service that sells personal information as defined by the CCPA law.
 If you wish to opt out of the use of Your personal information for interest-based advertising purposes and these potential sales as defined under CCPA law, you may do so by following the instructions below.

-Please note that any opt out is specific to the browser You use.
+Please note that any opt-out is specific to the browser You use.
 You may need to opt out on every browser that You use.

 #### Website

-You can opt out of receiving ads that are personalized as served by our Service Providers by following the instructions presented on the Services:
+You can opt-out of receiving ads that are personalized as served by our Service Providers by following the instructions presented on the Services:

 - The NAI's opt-out platform: [https://optout.networkadvertising.org](https://optout.networkadvertising.org)